sandy366/LearnAI-KnowledgeMiningBootcamp/Solution-Architecture.md

 ![Architecture](./resources/images/sol-arch-images/architecture.png)

 ## Labs Details

 In the [First Lab](./Lab-Environment-Creation.md) you will learn how to create the required environment for this training, including the business documents dataset upload into Azure Blob Storage.

 In the [Second Lab](./Lab-Azure-Search-Fundamentals.md) you will learn how index the business documents with "basic" Azure Search.
 The objective is teach how the standard features adds sophisticated search capabilities to your documents: natural language search, ranking, paging, suggestions and so on.
+This lab will use the Azure Portal only, no coding is required.

 In the [Third Lab](./Lab-Text-Skills.md) you will learn the next level of data enrichment, using Cognitive Search.
 It will be clear for you how AI can **extend** the metadata created, enabling an advanced search experience.
+In this lab you will do some coding with Postman.

 In the [Fourth Lab](./Lab-Image-Skills.md) you will learn how text skills don't work for images.
 You will detect and fix this situation, making your images queryable too.
+For this lab you will do some coding with Postman.

 In the [Fifth Lab](./Lab-Custom-Skills.md) you will learn how to create a custom skill using Azure Content Moderator API and Azure Functions, connection this transformation into the enrichment pipeline.
 You will detect documents with incompliant content.
+For this lab you will do some coding with Postman and Visual Studio.
+The Azure Portal is also used, to create the Azure Function instance.

 In the [Sixth Lab](./Lab-Business-Documents-Bot.md) you will learn how to use a Bot to interact with the Azure Search Index, the Business Documents Bot.
+This lab uses the Bot Emulator and Visual Studio.

 In the [Seventh Lab](./Final-Case.md) you are invited to, based on what you have learned, create the architecture of a Knowledge Mining solution for another use case.